mayurssoni2456/imageservice/README.md

 ## Known Limitations

-- CORS in prod is currently set to wildcard (\*) - should be restricted to specific frontend domains
-- No CloudWatch alarms configured - manual monitoring required
 - No CI/CD pipeline - deployments are manual
 - Currently, for code reusability maintaining API Lambda and s3EventLambda in the same codebase.
 This means 2 handler zip with different entry point.
 Later, I would structure something
 ```bash